glewio/glew-magento2-service/README.md

 ## Installation

+Before installing, it is recommended that you disable your cache in System -> Cache Mangement.

 #### Update composer.json
 To install, you'll need to be sure that your root `composer.json` file contains a reference to the Glew repository.
 To do so, add the following to `composer.json`: